Borden Ladner Gervais: History

-Founding Firms
+Founding firms

 The Toronto firm Borden & Elliot was founded on January 20, 1936, by lawyers Henry Borden and Beverly Vallack Elliot.
-Henry, at the outbreak of WWII, was appointed to the War Supply Board in Ottawa and in 1942, was appointed chairman of the War Time Industries Control Board.
+Henry, at the outbreak of World War II, was appointed to the War Supply Board in Ottawa and, in 1942, was appointed chairman of the War Time Industries Control Board.
 Over the following three decades, the firm experienced rapid expansion resulting in many name changes.
 Eventually, the firm's name was changed back to Borden & Elliot in 1973.
 At the time of the merger in 2000, Borden & Elliot was a full-service firm with one of the largest litigation practices in the country, and employed 668 people including more than 230 professionals.

 The Montréal firm McMaster Gervais was founded in 1823 when the Honourable William Badgley opened his law practice at the age of 22.
-Badgley went on to become Attorney General for Lower Canada in 1847, and in 1853 became the first dean of McGill's law school, Canada's oldest.
+Badgley went on to become Attorney General for Lower Canada in 1847, and in 1853 became the first dean of McGill University Faculty of Law, Canada's oldest law school.
 Badgley's first partner at the firm, John Abbott, became Prime Minister of Canada in 1891.
 At the time of the merger, McMaster Gervais employed 280 people, including 110 professionals.
 McMaster Gervais was a result of a 1998 merger of McMaster Meighen and Mackenzie Gervais.

 The Vancouver firm Ladner Downs was founded in 1911.
-A few years earlier, in 1909, Leon Ladner was the President of the Vancouver Law Students Society that first proposed opening a provincial law school in Vancouver, a proposal that came to fruition 36 years later when the UBC Faculty of Law opened in 1945.
-And, in 1917, Ladner sat in on the parliamentary committee that drafted the Income War Tax Act - Canada's first income tax act.
+A few years earlier, in 1909, Leon Ladner was the President of the Vancouver Law Students Society that first proposed opening a provincial law school in Vancouver, a proposal that came to fruition 36 years later when the University of British Columbia Faculty of Law opened in 1945.
 Leon's son, Thomas Ladner, built and expanded Ladner Downs into one of the leading law firms in British Columbia.
 At the time of the merger, the firm employed 318 people, including 110 professionals.
-Kim Campbell, Canada's first female Prime Minister, practiced at Ladner Downs prior to the firm's merger.
+Kim Campbell, Canada's first female prime minister, practiced at Ladner Downs prior to the firm's merger.